According to a study by Capgemini,

 by up to 50% and time-to-market by 40%.

-Automated testing involves using software tools to automate the repeated manual process of reviewing and validating a software product, traditionally done by humans.
+Automated testing in software development involves using software tools to automate the repeated manual process of reviewing and validating a software product, traditionally done by humans.
 Nowadays, automated testing is a standard practice in modern agile and DevOps software projects right from the start.
 Yet, to grasp its true significance, it’s crucial to consider the hurdles encountered in software development prior to its widespread acceptance.

 The Setback in Manual Testing